-- Use external, public datasets

-- Wikipedia, MusicBrainz, ...

-- They are available as data

-- not APIs or hidden on a Web site

-- data can be extracted using, e.g., HTTP requests or standard queries

-- In short ...

-- Use the Web of data as a content management system

-- Use the community at large as content editors
+- The BBC is the largest broadcasting corporation in the world - Use external, public datasets - Wikipedia, MusicBrainz, ... - They are available as data - data can be extracted using, e.g., HTTP requests or standard queries - In short ... - Use the Web of data as a content management system - Use the community at large as content editors